Table of contents

 Why ExpressRoute?

 Microsoft is one of the biggest companies, and it creates solutions that adhere to the law of the land.
-With ExpressRoute, the Azure users don’t have to route their customer data over the unencrypted internet, which is one of the main targets of threat actors.
+With ExpressRoute, Azure users don’t have to route their customer data over the unencrypted internet, which is one of the main targets of threat actors.
 Additionally, the ExpressRoute abides by the General Data Protection Regulation (GDPR), removing unwanted legal hassles for the Azure clientele.

 Additionally, Microsoft has one of the most significant footprints in the world.
 The IT giant chipped in when an undersea cable was laid to cater to its widespread global clientele.
-Microsoft’s high-speed undersea cable and other efforts ensured that its clientele enjoyed low-latency network speeds.
+Microsoft’s high-speed undersea cable and other efforts ensured its clientele enjoyed low-latency network speeds.

 Google Cloud Interconnect

 Interconnect is similar to its rivals: ExpressRoute and Direct Connect.
-However, it houses two different tools under its Interconnect platform: Dedicated Interconnect and Partner Interconnect.
+However, it houses two tools under its Interconnect platform: Dedicated Interconnect and Partner Interconnect.

 Unlike ExpressRoute and Direct Connect, Google’s Partner Interconnect ropes third-party service providers to provide physical network connections to Google Cloud.
-Once the network link is established, the user can always request the Partner Interconnect connection from the service provider.
+Once the network link is established, the user can request the Partner Interconnect connection from the service provider.
 With the Partner Interconnect in place, the user can initialize the data transfer while having the service provider’s support.

 Useful Link: Disaster Recovery (DR) in Google Cloud